Trainer Paths

 Hobbyist

 You think being a trainer requires being very good at a little bit of everything.
-Select one additional Specialization and two new skill proficiences for your trainer.
+Select one additional Specialization and two new skill proficiencies for your trainer.
 The specialization you choose must be different from any specializations you already have.

 Versatile